-History Made: American Alpine Club inducts 31-year-old woman into Hall of Mountaineering Excellence.
+History made: The American Alpine Club has inducted a 31-year-old woman into the Hall of Mountaineering Excellence.

 Last weekend, at the American Alpine Club’s 2016 Excellence in Climbing Awards Dinner, five phenomenal climbers who also lead lives dedicated to serving others were inducted into the Hall of Mountaineering Excellence.